RishabhMakes/dharma-bot/README.md

 - Clone the repository with `git clone` or through a GUI like Github Desktop
 - Set your `prefix`, `token` and `giphy_key` in the `config.json` file.
 - Run `npm install` to install all dependencies.
-- Run `node main` to start the bot.
+- Run `node index.js` to start the bot.